MrOlm/inStrain/docs/quickstart.rst

     to view example output
   :doc:`choosing_parameters`
-    for guidance changing parameters
+    for guidance changing parameters :doc:`preparing_input`
+    for information on how to prepare data for inStrain

 profile
 ---------------

 inStrain profile is the main method of the program.
-It takes a `.fasta` file and a `.bam` file (consisting of reads mapping to the `.fasta` file) and runs a series of steps to characterize the microdiversity present.
-Details on how to generate the mapping, how the profiling is done, explanations of the output, how to choose the parameters can be found at :doc:`choosing_parameters` and :doc:`module_descriptions`
+It takes a `.fasta` file and a `.bam` file (consisting of reads mapping to the `.fasta` file) and runs a series of steps to characterize the microdiversity, SNPs, linkage, etc. Details on how to generate the mapping, how the profiling is done, explanations of the output, how to choose the parameters can be found at :doc:`preparing_input` and :doc:`module_descriptions`

 To run inStrain on a mapping run the following command::